Proactive Service Assurance in 5G and B5G Networks: A Closed-Loop Algorithm for End-to-End Network Slicing: End-to-End Orchestration

-The studies \cite{nakao2017end, 8802040} provide a deep overview of E2E network slicing in both vertical and horizontal directions with a detailed discussion on slice isolation, and application use cases that enable a comprehensive infrastructure for network slicing in a 5G network.
-Based on the showcases, we can indicate the significance of slice isolation, which guarantees the independent and secure operation of each network slice, without any external factors or interference from other slices.
-Ensuring the confidentiality, integrity, and efficiency of each slice is of the highest priority in situations where sensitive or vital applications are utilized, thereby emphasizing the significance of slice isolation.
-Thus, the mechanisms and techniques need to be revisited to create slice isolation effectively and to address various challenges that arise in this scenario, including resource allocation, traffic management, and security enforcement.
-As per the definition provided in reference \cite{alliance2016description}, the concept of network slicing is comprised of three distinct layers. \begin{itemize} \item The \textit{Service Instance Layer} refers to the provision of services to end-users or businesses that are supported.
+The study \cite{8802040} provides a deep overview of E2E network slice in both vertical and horizontal directions with a detailed discussion on network slice isolation, and application use cases that enable a comprehensive infrastructure for network slice in a 5G network.
+Based on the showcases, we can indicate the significance of network slice isolation, which guarantees the independent and secure operation of each network slice, without any external factors or interference from other network slices.
+Ensuring the confidentiality, integrity, and efficiency of each network slice is of the highest priority in situations where sensitive or vital applications are utilized, thereby emphasizing the significance of network slice isolation.
+Thus, the mechanisms and techniques need to be revisited to create network slice isolation effectively and to address various challenges that arise in this scenario, including resource allocation, traffic management, and security enforcement.
+As per the definition provided in reference \cite{alliance2016description}, the concept of network slice comprises three distinct layers. \begin{itemize} \item The \textit{Service Instance Layer} refers to the provision of services to end-users or businesses that are supported.
 A service instance is the representation of each individual service. \item The \textit{Network Slice Instance Layer} covers the various network slice instances that are available for provisioning.
 A network slice instance is responsible for delivering the necessary network functionalities to support the service instance. \item The \textit{Resource Layer} is responsible for providing all requisite virtual or physical resources and network functions essential for the instantiation of a network slice. \end{itemize}